ejgallego/coq-lsp/README.md

 recommend users to install the custom Coq tree as detailed in [Coq Upstream Bugs](#coq-upstream-bugs).

-Support for Coq 8.15 and 8.16 has been phased out due to lack of development resources, but if you are interested it should possible to bring it back with reasonable effort.
-Support for older Coq versions is also possible, with a bit more effort; `coq-lsp` should work with Coq versions back to Coq 8.10/8.9.

 Note that this section covers user installs, if you would like to contribute to `coq-lsp` and build a development version, please check our [contributing guide](./CONTRIBUTING.md)